Willagee

 The level of cultural diversity witnessed in Willagee was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Willagee's cultural diversity was above average, with 13.8% speaking a language other than English at home and 26.9% born overseas.
-Christianity was the dominant religion in Willagee, comprising 40.6%.
-Judaism was overrepresented compared to Greater Perth, making up 0.1% of Willagee's population.
+Willagee has a higher than average cultural diversity, with 13.8% of its residents speaking a language other than English at home and 26.9% born overseas.
+Christianity is the predominant religion in Willagee, accounting for 40.6% of the population.
+Notably, Judaism is overrepresented in Willagee compared to Greater Perth, with 0.1% of the population identifying as Jewish.

 Frequently Asked Questions - Diversity